Aloha | E Komo Mai!

 Classes are held at the Kauaʻi Agricultural Research Center in Wailua Homesteads, or via Zoom with hands-on activities.
 There is a course fee that covers materials and resources used in the course, and it is determined on a yearly basis.
 Last year it was $200, and it will be calculated each year based on expenses and available funds.

 In the first year after completing the training course, participants are required to fulfill a minimum of 50 hours of volunteer service in order to become certified Master Gardeners.
-Volunteer opportunities include:
+Volunteer opportunities include, to name a few:

 - Developing demonstration gardens